polarbeargo/nd131-Computer-Pointer-Controller-Project/README.md

 2. Clone the repository from this URL: https://github.com/Polarbeargo/Computer-Pointer-Controller-Project.git

-3. In Windows Command Prompt from working directory to install prerequisites.
+3. In Windows Command Prompt from working directory to install prerequisites or Execute <i>run.sh</i> from working directory to install prerequisites.

          cd Computer-Pointer-Controller
          pip install -r requirements.txt
+         or
+         ./run.sh

 ## Demo